 This post is sponsored by Viva® Towels.
 All ideas and opinions are our own, always.

-It’s finally time for our kids to go back to school which is always a bittersweet moment.
+It’s finally time for our kids to go back to school which is always a bittersweet moment but this school prep station helps A TON.
 While I know we all thrive with more structure, I’ll miss those lazy summer days and laid-back attitude that summer brings.

 When school starts, we like to go through and completely purge and organize our pantry.
 Our kids prep breakfast and pack lunches in this space, so I’ll show you our system that helps us to ensure they aren’t packing a million sugary snacks.

 First, we purge and toss everything that is expired.
 Then, I wipe out cabinets and drawers to get rid of any crumbs or dust so we can begin the school year with a fresh space.
 We use Viva® Multi-Surface Cloth™ for the entire job.
 They clean like cloth and easily trap and lock mess on many surfaces.

 They are strong enough to tackle everything in here from wiping down the countertops, small appliances and any breakfast messes that inevitably happen in here.

 Use a vacuum with a hose attachment to clean crumbs and dust out of hard to reach areas of your pantry and cabinets.
 Follow up with a gentle cleaner and paper towels.